GenomicsAotearoa/Nextflow_Workshop/docs/index.md

 [Nextflow](https://www.nextflow.io/) is workflow management software that lets you write scalable, reproducible scientific workflows.
 It is widely used in bioinformatics for pipelines such as variant calling, RNA-seq, and metagenomics, and lets existing scripts in languages like R and Python be coupled together into a single workflow.

-Nextflow integrates with common software packaging and environment management systems, including Docker, Singularity, Conda, and environment modules.
+Nextflow integrates with common software packaging and environment management systems, including Docker, Apptainer, Conda, and environment modules.
 It simplifies running workflows on cloud and high-performance computing (HPC) infrastructures.

 The workshop also covers [nf-core](https://nf-co.re/), a community-driven project providing peer-reviewed, best-practice analysis pipelines built with Nextflow.